-When you’re in debt, it can be tough to deal with creditors threatening to bankrupt you or send the bailiffs round can be frightening.
+When you’re in debt, it can be tough to deal with creditors threatening to bankrupt you or send the bailiffs round.

-A lot of people turn to debt management companies just to ‘make the hassling men go away’.
+A lot of people turn to debt management companies just to ‘make the hassling people go away’.
 But why pay money to do something that you can do for free?

 Here’s the easy guide to getting them off your back and where you can go to get FREE professional help with it.

 Some debts are more important than others.
 The bills you MUST pay each month are: